-DMS 234 - Clinical Education II
+DMS233 Clinical Education II

 This course provides students with continued work experience in a hospital, private office or clinic setting.
 Students will improve their skills in performing procedures of abdominal, small parts, obstetrics and gynecology ultrasound exams, with a goal toward completing competencies in specific organ systems.
 While clinical experience will further expose the student to the professional medical environment, emphasis will be placed on the student learning to effectively communicate with the radiology and medical staff.
-Students will conduct sonographic examinations under direct and indirect supervision of staff sonographers and a clinical instructor.
+Students will observe and conduct sonographic examinations under direct and indirect supervision of staff sonographers and a clinical instructor.
 Clinical training may also include on-campus laboratory scanning.
-36 hours per week.
-Prerequisite: DMS232

-DMS 236 - Clinical Education III
+DMS235 Clinical Education III

 This course provides students with continued hospital/clinic setting work experience.
 Students refine scanning techniques, increase speed of exam completion, and develop professional work habits.
-Emphasis will be placed on developing critical thinking approaches to sonographic examinations as it relates forming differential diagnoses of abnormal to findings.
-Students will conduct sonographic examinations under direct and indirect supervision of staff sonographers and a clinical instructor, while continuing to complete competency and proficiency objectives.
-Upon successful course completion, students will have refined their scanning skills and completed specific competencies and/or proficiencies under the direct and/ or indirect supervision of a clinical instructor.
+Emphasis will be placed on developing critical thinking approaches to sonographic examinations as it relates to forming differential diagnoses of abnormal findings.
+Students will observe and conduct sonographic examinations under direct and indirect supervision of staff sonographers and a clinical instructor, and continue to complete proficiency objectives.
+Clinical training may also include oncampus laboratory scanning.

-DMS 237 - Clinical Education IV
+DMS237 Clinical Education IV

 This course provides students with continued hospital/clinic setting work experience.
 Students refine scanning techniques, increase speed of exam completion, professional work habits, and critical thinking.
 Students will observe and conduct sonographic examinations under direct and indirect supervision of staff sonographers and a clinical instructor, with an emphasis on scanning unassisted.
 Students will continue to complete proficiency objectives.
-Clinical training may also include on-campus laboratory scanning.
-200 contact hours.
+Clinical training may also include oncampus laboratory scanning.

-DMS 240 - Clinical Education V
+DMS239 Clinical Education V

 This course provides students with continued hospital/clinic setting work experience.
 Students increase speed of exam completion; refine scanning techniques, professional work habits, and critical thinking.
 Students will conduct unassisted sonographic examinations under direct and indirect supervision of staff sonographers and a clinical instructor.
 Students will continue to complete proficiency objectives.
 Clinical training may also include on-campus laboratory scanning.
-Upon successful course completion, students will have refined their scanning skills and completed specific competencies and/or proficiencies under the direct and/ or indirect supervision of a clinical instructor.
-Prerequisite: DMS237

-DMS 241 - General/SPI Registry Review
+DMS241 General/SPI Registry Review

 This course reviews material covered throughout the diagnostic medical sonography program that will prepare the student for the American Registry of Diagnostic Medical Sonographers (ARDMS) registry examinations in Ultrasound Physics and Instrumentation, Abdomen, and Obstetrics and Gynecology.

-30 contact hours.
-Prerequisite: DMS239
+Prerequisites: DMS239

-DMS 243 - Clinical Education VI
+DMS243 Clinical Education VI

 This course provides students with continued hospital/clinic setting work experience.
 Students increase speed of exam completion; refine scanning techniques, professional work habits, and critical thinking.
-Students will conduct unassisted sonographic examinations under direct and indirect supervision of staff sonographers and a clinical instructor.
-Students will continue to complete proficiency objectives.
+Students will conduct unassisted sonographic examinations under direct and indirect supervision of staff sonographers and a clinical Students will continue to complete instructor. proficiency objectives.
 Clinical training may also include on-campus laboratory scanning.
 Upon completion of this course and all clinical proficiencies, the student will be able to perform the duties of an entry level sonographer.
-120 contact hours.
-Prerequisite: DMS239